Texas school district bans hooded clothing and dresses for most students, saying it will promote professionalism – KION546

 The newly unveiled policy change has met resistance and criticism from residents who disagree with the bans and the district’s reasoning, including parents Amy and Derick Hollaman, whose children attend FISD schools.
 The couple told CNN affiliate WFAA that they doubt the restricting will help students.

-“A young lady should be able to choose what she wears,” Derick Hollman told WFAA.
+“A young lady should be able to choose what she wears,” Derick Hollaman told WFAA.
 “They shouldn’t be forced to wear pants.”

 One of their daughters, Forney High School student Brooklynn Hollaman, started the petition opposing the new dress code, arguing the policy is “completely wrong” and “unfair.”
 The petition has gathered more than 3,500 signatures as of Friday, though it is unclear if the signatures are all from people within the district.